jdolinay/avr_debug/readme.txt

 Contents of this package:
 -------------------------
-avr8-stub	- source code of the debug driver (gdb stub for ATmega328 used in Arduino Uno) doc 		- documentation with tutorials. examples 	- example projects which can be imported into your eclipse workspace.
+avr8-stub	- source code of the debug driver (gdb stub for ATmega328 used in Arduino Uno) arduino     - arduino library and some other code. doc 		- documentation with tutorials. examples 	- example projects which can be imported into your eclipse workspace.
 See documentation for instructions on use. hub4com-2.1.0.0-386 - hub2com tcp-serial proxy from http://sourceforge.net/p/com0com/news/2012/06/hub4com-v2100-released